AR Processes - Ideas for Improving Efficiency

 8. Allow your customers to pay with Direct Debit

 Another fundamental part of your AR best practices should be making payment as easy as possible for your customers.
-This means offering a wide range of payment options, including cash and cheque, credit and debit cards, bank transfers, and Direct Debit.
-Direct Debit is especially effective as it is a “pull” payment, rather than a “push” payment.
-Essentially, this means that the payment is pre-approved, and the customer doesn’t need to act to authorise payment.
+This means offering a wide range of payment options, including cash and cheque, credit and debit cards, bank transfers, and ACH payment.
+ACH Debit is especially effective as it is a “pull” payment, rather than a “push” payment.
+Essentially, this means that the payment is pre-approved, and the customer doesn’t need to act to authorize payment.
 Therefore, there’s no need to chase.

 Don't forget to check out our guide to setting accounts receivable goals to ensure your business stays on top of cashflow.